 Thomas Peel and Clarence

 Long before this, however, Woodman Point played host one of the first settlements in WA: Thomas Peel’s failed experiment in community-building, Clarence.
 Peel, his family, and several ships full of settlers landed in Jervoise Bay on New Years’ Eve, 1829, intending to recreate the village life that was fast disappearing in England.
-Plagued by bad luck, insufficient supplies, and a lack of understanding of the land, the new settlement was abandoned within two years and Woodman Point remained empty for many years to come.
+Plagued by bad luck, poor management, insufficient supplies, and a lack of understanding of the land, the new settlement was abandoned within two years and Woodman Point remained empty for many years to come.

 In 1864, the entire Munster area was taken up as a pastoral lease by George Lourey Ellis.
 Keeping the rough grazing land for sheep and cattle ensured a good return for new settlers, as the colony at Fremantle was always in need of meat, and so vast tracts of Cockburn land were kept largely free of buildings and developments.